jeromeocode/PyVisa_scripts/README.md

 - The program outputs the amount of points it has collected so far, and the amount of time left until the program is finished

--the csv will contain two columns.
+- the csv will contain two columns.
 The first column has the time in seconds and the second columns has the current in Amperes.